About the Catholic Charismatic Renewal (CCR)

 – Not something to be kept for ourselves, but for service and mission: this renewing experience of the Holy Spirit should change the way we live our lives.

-At its core, the experience of all of these people would be that they recognized their own inability to lead a full and fired-up Christian life by their own efforts, and invited the Holy Spirit to do it on their behalf!
+At its core, the experience of all of these people would be that they recognised their own inability to lead a full and fired-up Christian life by their own efforts, and invited the Holy Spirit to do it on their behalf!
 At that moment (in technical language), CCR would say they experienced the ‘Baptism in the Holy Spirit’.

 This ‘Baptism in the Holy Spirit’ is not a one-off moment.
 Like leaking buckets, we constantly need to be re-filled, and remain open to the water of the Spirit.
 This disposition can be described as living ‘Life in the Spirit’.